marcokuoni/public_doc/essays/5_simple_c_programm_in_webassembly/README.md

 JavaScript doesn't always make sense for every use case.
 Other languages can offer advantages in performance, security, or simplicity.
 Additionally, existing programs in other languages may potentially be used easily.

 ## Multiplying in C
-As already mentioned in the previous article, a multiplication function is used as an example.
+As already mentioned in the previous articles, a multiplication function is used as an example.

 ```c
 #include <stdio.h>